+26 Cardinia Shire Council Integrated Water

+Management Plan 2015-25, September 2015.

-&lt;sup>27 Melbourne Water, Healthy Waterways Strategy, Melbourne Water, November 2013.
+27 Melbourne Water, Healthy Waterways Strategy,

+Melbourne Water, November 2013.

+Cardinia Western Port Green Wedge Management Plan

-&lt;sup>28 Melbourne Water, Flood management Strategy Port Phillip and Westernport, 2015.
+28 Melbourne Water, Flood management Strategy Port Phillip and Westernport, 2015.

+floodplains.
+Environmental damage can also cause recreational and economic effects such as financial loss to the community and economic impact with damage to crops.
 Retaining natural floodplains and ensuring new development does not increase the likelihood of flooding are important.
 Reducing urban development in the green wedge area is important to allow for natural water passage and to assist with mitigating the damage of flooding.